-An outbox is a term used to describe the location or folder where e-mail is stored before being sent.
-Below is a short list of some of the reasons why the outbox is used.
+An outbox is the location or folder where e-mail is stored before being sent.
+Below is a short list of reasons why the outbox is used.

 Reasons for the outbox